1. URTICARIA & ANGIOEDEMA

 Urticaria.
 (Used, with permission, from TG Berger, MD, Dept Dermatology, UCSF.)

 The most common causes of acute urticaria are foods, upper respiratory infections, and medications.
 The cause of chronic urticaria is often not found.
 Although laboratory studies are not likely to be helpful in the evaluation of acute or chronic urticaria, a complete blood count with differential, erythrocyte sedimentation rate, C-reactive protein, thyroid-stimulating hormone, and liver biochemical tests might be appropriate for some patients with chronic urticaria.
-In patients with individual lesions that persist past 24 hours, skin biopsy ...
+In patients with individual lesions that persist past 24 hours, skin ...